1661SONS/ClickyGame/README.md

 # Clicky Game
 This application keeps track of the user's score.
-The user's score should be incremented when clicking an image for the first time.
+The user's score should be incremented when clicked on an image for the first time.
 The user's score should be reset to 0 if user clicked the same image more than once.

 - Every time an image is clicked, the images shuffle themselves in a random order.
 - The application keeps track of the user's score.
 The user's score is incremented when clicked on an image for the first time.